Skip to main content

 Automatic Sequence Management

 The SDK automatically manages sequence numbers.
-You rarely need to set them manually.
+You rarely need to inspect them manually.

 Juice and Fees